 Four channel blockages existed in the Cache River downstream of Arkansas Highway 18 near Grubbs, Arkansas.
-The log and debris blockages at Grubbs lie at the point where the channel reverts to a meandering river.
-These blockages are massive blockages that span the entire channel and total about five miles in length.
+The log and debris blockages at Grubbs lie at the point where the channel reverts from the channelized upper section to a meandering river.
+These blockages are massive blockages that span the entire channel and formerly totaled about five miles in length.
 The blockages impede river flow and induce sediment deposition.
 These channel blockages cause higher river stages and exacerbates flooding of Grubbs and nearby agricultural lands (Heitmeyer, 2010).

 In 2013, the Cache River Non-Profit Association removed the two uppermost channel blockages.
 In October of 2014, (See Figures 13 and 17) the area was a functioning river.
 Sand deposition remains an issue, and debris continues to litter the streambank in this area.
 More intense channel maintenance will be required in this area unless the overall Cache River system is restored and stabilized.
 The two downstream channel blockages remain.
+The removal of the two uppermost blockages provided relief from issues cited above.

 Except for the existing lowest seven channelized miles (ten miles prior to channelization in the 1970's), the lower portion of the Cache River meanders.
 These meanders start at the downstream of channelized sections.
 This portion of the river is braided and there is BLH adjacent to the channel.
 This portion of the Cache River floods frequently from both headwaters and White River backwater.
 The dominant hydrologic driver in this lower portion of the Cache is the White River.
 This is the natural condition of this lower portion of the Cache River, and generally does not require correction.
-There is the potential to enhance flood risk reduction through measures that may include reconnecting off-channel storage areas or enlargement of the Nation Wildlife Refuge in this lower portion of the river.
+There is the potential to enhance flood risk reduction through measures that may include reconnecting off-channel storage areas or enlargement of the National Wildlife Refuge through purchase of conservation easements or fee title acquisition (from willing sellers only) in this lower portion of the river.